kormax/apple-enhanced-contactless-polling/README.md

 - Before brute forcing, decide what is your goal, what feature or pass you might want to activate, this will define which values you'll have to try changing.
 - Do not try to bruteforce all values mindlessly.
 From the info available we see that most combinations are done using changing terminal type, subtype, and first and last bytes of TCI.

 # Notes

 - If you find any mistakes/typos or have extra information to add, feel free to raise an issue or create a pull request;
-- Material provided here has been collected using publically available methods, without access to original specification.
-Do not consider provided material as the only source of truth, as some assumptions and descriptions made might end up to be false or not fully correct.
+- Material provided here has been collected using publicly available methods, without access to original specification.
+Do not consider provided material as the only source of truth, as some assumptions and descriptions made might end up being false or not fully correct.
 The intention of this repository is get as close as possible to the truth, which might take some time and collaboration.
 - Information provided in this repository is intended for educational, research, and personal use.
 Its use in any other way is not encouraged.
 - **Beware** that ECP, just like any other proprietary technology, might be a subject to legal protections depending on jurisdiction.
 A mere fact of it being reverse-engineered **does not** always mean that it can be used in a commercial product as-is without causing an infringement.
 For use in commercial applications, you should contact Apple through official channels in order to get approval.
 - For tips on implementation, code examples, overview of verified modules, refer to [Examples](./examples/README.md) directory;